The Very Best Relationship Advice For Women: 7 Insanely Valuable Tips

 This may take some time to get used to.
 It is basically retraining your brain to not be on the lookout for errors.

-You know one super-easy way to find the good?
+Do you know one super-easy way to find the good?
 Say thank you for something.
 Anything.
 Saying thank you will go a long way.

 5) Step Out of Your Comfort Zone